Incentivizing Honesty among Competitors in Collaborative Learning and Optimization: Experimental results

-Figure \ref{fig:basic} shows the average reward $\rewardf^i_p(C)$ received by players in group $A$ for $\alpha_B=0$ and $\alpha_A$ varying on the x-axis for different penalty weights $C$.
+Figure \ref{fig:main} shows the average reward $\rewardf^i_p(C)$ received by players in group $A$ for $\alpha_B=0$ and $\alpha_A$ varying on the x-axis for different penalty weights $C$.
 It clearly shows that penalization decreases players' gains from adding noise even in the non-convex case, and that near-zero noise is optimal for players given sufficiently large penalty weights $C$.
-At the same time, despite client heterogeneity, the penalties paid by honest players are small: If all players are honest, an overwhelming majority $(98\%)$ of players end up paying less than $0.0031$ on average (over $10$ rounds), even at $C=0.0002$.
-This is an order of magnitude under the increase in loss from moving from $\alpha_A=0$ to $\alpha_A=9$, which is already disincentivized for the substantially smaller penalty constant $C=5e-5$.
-Experimental results for additional values of $\alpha_A$ and $\alpha_B$ can be found in Appendix \ref{sec:add_ex}.
+At the same time, despite client heterogeneity, the penalties paid by honest players are small: In the FeMNIST experiments, if all players are honest, a large majority $(90\%)$ of players end up paying less than $0.006$ on average (over $10$ rounds), even at $C=0.0002$.
+This is almost an order of magnitude under the increase in loss from moving from $\alpha_A=0$ to $\alpha_A=9$, which is already disincentivized for the substantially smaller penalty constant $C=5e-5$.
+On the Twitter dataset, noise has a larger effect on the loss (the loss is degraded by $0.079$ already at noise level $\alpha_A=5$ compared to $0.042$ at noise level $\alpha_A=9$ for FeMNIST).
+This means that larger penalty weights are necessary to incentivize honesty.
+Correspondingly, the $90$th percentile of penalties paid at the largest considered penalty level $C=0.002$ is also larger ($0.034$) than on FeMNIST.
+Additional experimental results can be found in Appendix \ref{sec:add_ex}.